-AKC Registered Litters for litters containing pups that are to be bred or shown
+AKC Registered only for litters containing pups that are to be BRED or SHOWN

 The Pug is well described by the phrase "multum in parvo" which means "a lot of dog in a small space."
 They are recognized for their even-tempers, playful personalities, and their outgoing, loving dispositions.
 This square and cobby breed comes in fawn, silver fawn, apricot fawn or black, with a well-defined "mask" on his muzzle.
 A popular companion dog, the pug also excels in the show ring.